 To recap, grid computing denotes one main computer that distributes information and tasks across multiple networked computers – all of that usually towards one objective.
 Let us simplify a bit and illustrate how things operate.
 Grid computing network frequently has three types of machines:

 One of the key aspects of grid computing is flexibility, and more importantly, computing power.
 In other words, it boils down to having a single computer grid for large amounts of data rather than placing the demand on a single supercomputer.
+You can also find out how Grid Computing yields faster results for your business.

-Here are some of the most frequently asked questions related to grid computing.
+But for now, let's focus on the most frequently asked questions related to grid computing.

 Why grid is computing important?